-Within an independent school the responsibility for managing risk rests with the board of governors (the board).
-Should a risk materialise such as breakdown in safeguarding or financial mismanagement there is no doubt that questions will be raised regarding the governance and risk management processes.
-The responsibility of the governors is to ensure the school's risks are managed effectively.
-One way this can be achieved is by implementing a formal Board Assurance Framework (BAF).
+Within an academy we understand that the responsibility for managing risk rests with the board of trustees (the board).
+Should a risk materialise such as breakdown in safeguarding or financial mismanagement questions will be raised regarding the governance and risk management processes.
+The responsibility of the board is to ensure the academy's risks are managed effectively; one way this can be achieved is by implementing a formal Board Assurance Framework (BAF).

-As an advisory firm, RSM have seen Board Assurance Frameworks being successfully implemented across the corporate and the public sector.
-We have assisted many clients to develop their assurance frameworks to suit their particular needs, but most of all to ensure that they are better positioned to understand and mitigate risk and achieve their objectives, and of course be assured that this is the case.
+As an advisory firm, RSM have seen BAFs being successfully implemented in the corporate and the public sector.
+We have assisted many clients to develop frameworks to suit their particular needs, but most of all to ensure that they are better positioned to understand and mitigate risk and achieve their objectives, and of course be assured that this is the case.

-In RSM's feature 'boredom in the boardroom' we encouraged all those holding a governing role or responsibilities, no matter what the sector, to get to grips with their organisation's strategic risks.
+In RSM's feature 'boredom in the boardroom' we encouraged all those holding a board role or responsibilities, no matter what the sector, to get to grips with their institution's strategic risks.
 We identified strategic risks as being 'those risks that, if realised, could fundamentally affect the way in which the organisation exists or provides its services in the next one to five years'.
-In essence, these risks will have a detrimental effect on the school's achievement of its strategic objectives.
+In essence, these risks will have a detrimental effect on the academy's achievement of its strategic objectives.

-One major, but often overlooked, dimension of strategic risk is a failure of the 'business as usual' control environment, being the realisation of one or more risks that under normal circumstances should have been within the school's control.
-Where the risk mitigation control is applied ineffectively the school becomes exposed to risk automatically.
+One major, but often overlooked, dimension of strategic risk is a failure of the 'business as usual' control environment, being the realisation of one or more risks that under normal circumstances should have been within the academy's control.
+Where the risk mitigation control is applied ineffectively the academy becomes exposed to risk automatically.
 As a client observed recently:

 "If there is a significant failure of some kind that was within our control, or we could have prevented but didn't, then any of the following could occur - harm, injury or death of an individual, a significant financial loss, or waste of resources.
-Then there will be the investigation, blame, reputation damage and embarrassment, rectification time and costs...some of this could result in irrecoverable damage at a corporate and personal level.
+Then there will be the investigation, blame, reputation damage and embarrassment, rectification time and costs... some of this could result in irrecoverable damage at a corporate and personal level.
 All this, as a minimum, distracts us...and at worse de-rails us from our main mission."

-For an independent school, think of safeguarding in this context.
+For an academy, think of safeguarding in this context.

-Through ensuring that the control environment remains sound we can manage and prevent the occurrence of a number of the risks that an independent school faces.
+Through ensuring that the control environment remains sound we can manage and prevent the occurrence of a good number of the risks that an academy faces.
 This is proven further via our experiences with clients suggesting that approximately 80 per cent of the risks being faced relate to business as usual rather than 'exceptional' risks.

 The board is collectively responsible for strategy, stewardship and performance, and therefore also the oversight of the management of risk.
 However, this is, in our experience, an area of common weakness.
-The board can become fixated with the exceptional risks and not put in place suitable arrangements that enable the reporting and monitoring of the core controls that protect the school from the majority of 'business as usual' risks.
+Boards can become fixated with the 20 per cent of the risks that are exceptional, and not put in suitable arrangements that enable the reporting and monitoring on the controls that protect the academy from the 80 per cent of business as usual risks.
 This is where assurance becomes a key element of the board's risk management approach.